Oklahoma's number one blog for natural and cultural history.

 Now, you’re probably wondering where you can get your copy.

-Renegade is available on Amazon Kindle for $3.99 and in paperback for $9.99, so you’re really just a click away.
+Renegade is available on Kindle and Nook for $3.99, and in paperback for $9.99, so you’re really just a click away.
 Lucky you!
 Question: are you a social media socialite?
 You are?!
 Join the conversation on Renegade’s social sites for Facebook and Twitter.

 From science education to science fiction, we’ve got you covered.